randolf-scholz/linodenet/src/linodenet/models/TECHNICAL_NOTE.md

     return getter(module)
 ```

-## Serialization to JSON:
+## Serialization to JSON

 - Simply recursively query the `hparams` attribute of the model instance.
 - If a model does not have a `hparams` attribute, we need a fallback method that attempts to synthesize
   the hyperparameters from the instance.
 - NOTE: `torch.jit.script` does not support `@property` decorators.
 Hence, the hparams attribute
   needs to be created at initialization time.